crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Ghouls (Gh)
   Ghouls are horrible undead creatures that sleep in their graves for years on end, only to rise and stalk the living.
 Slain foes heal these monstrous beings as they feast on the macabre energies released.
+The energy released by foes slain in melee combat is especially invigorating, granting them a fleeting moment of lucidity that empowers their magic.

   They learn most skills slowly, although they make decent unarmed fighters with their claws.
 Due to their contact with the grave they can also learn to use ice, earth, and necromantic magic without too many difficulties.
+However, their rotten minds give them much less magic to cast with.

   Like other undead, ghouls are naturally immune to poisons, negative energy and torment; have little warmth left to be affected by cold; and are not